hsc92180/Geekster_Assignment/Color_Maker/README.md

 ![index](https://github.com/hsc92180/Geekster_Assignment/assets/68774484/1d5fe7dc-5d7d-4896-9287-1a5119c0c71d)

 This is html file.
-In this, I have used div, section, header, nav, p, span, input  tags with appropriate css styling.
-I linked css file ny using link tag rel is attribute to provide file type and href is attribute to provide address of the file.
+In this, I linked css file by using link tag rel is attribute to provide file type and href is attribute to provide address of the file.

 ### styling part